huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-argilla-embed-space.png"/>
 </div>

-You are now ready to use the Argilla Python client from an IDE such as Colab, Jupyter, or VS Code.
+You are now ready to upload your first dataset into Argilla.
+There are two ways of doing this:

+1. Using the `argilla` Python library with your Python IDE of choice (Jupyter, Colab, VS Code, etc.).
+You can use `pandas` or `datasets` to read a file (`csv`, `json`, etc.) and transform this into Argilla records that can be logged into Argilla.
+To do this, we recommend to read the [basics guide](https://docs.argilla.io/en/latest/guides/how_to.html).
+2. If you have a `csv` file, you can use the [no-code data manager](https://huggingface.co/spaces/argilla/data-manager) to upload your file and log it into Argilla.
+If you need to transform your dataset before uploading it into Argilla, we recommend the first option.

-If you want to a quick step-by-step example, keep reading.
-We recommend to [run this end-to-end tutorial using Colab or Jupyter](https://docs.argilla.io/en/latest/tutorials/notebooks/training-textclassification-setfit-fewshot.html), but let's see the main steps.
+If you want to follow a quick step-by-step example using the `argilla` Python library, keep reading.
+If you want to follow a complete tutorial with Colab or Jupyter, [check this tutorial](https://docs.argilla.io/en/latest/tutorials/notebooks/training-textclassification-setfit-fewshot.html).

 First, we need to pip install `datasets` and `argilla` on Colab or your local machine: